AngainorDev/NyzoStrings/Test_Vectors/Readme.md

 # Test Vectors

 ## Goal

-Provide test vectors issued by the reference Java Implementation, so other implementations in oher languages can match against.
+Provide test vectors issued by the reference Java Implementation, so other implementations in other languages can match against.

 ## Method